andaqu/andaqu.github.io/index.md

 Hello!
 I am an incoming Ph.D. student at the [School of Computing and Information](https://www.sci.pitt.edu/), [University of Pittsburgh](https://pitt.edu/).
 I shall be working under the guidance of [Prof. Yu-Ru Lin](http://www.yurulin.com/) within the [Computational Social Dynamics Lab](https://picsolab.github.io/).

-My research interests encompass the fields of <span style="color:blue;">computational social science</span> and <span style="color:darkgreen;">natural language processing</span>.
-I aim to contribute to the development of <span style="color:yellow;">responsible AI technologies</span> that aim to <span style="color:orange;">bridge social divides</span>.
+My research interests encompass the fields of <span style="color:blue;">computational social science</span> and <span style="color:#006400;">natural language processing</span>.
+I aim to contribute to the development of <span style="color:yellow;">responsible AI technologies that aim to bridge social divides and promote common good</span>.
 The research questions that particularly intrigue me, each informing the next, are as follows:

 <ol>
-  <li>How does the study of language use inform our understanding of <span style="color:blue;">human social behaviour</span>?</li>
+  <li>How does the study of language use inform our understanding of human social behaviour?</li>
-  <li>How can we build NLP applications that <span style="color:yellow;">cater for the needs of marginalised populations</span> and diverse backgrounds?</li>
+  <li>How can we build NLP applications that cater for the needs of marginalised populations and diverse backgrounds?</li>
-  <li>How can we apply such technologies to <span style="color:orange;">steer communities towards improving their well-being</span>, including but not limited to improving their mental health and mitigate conflicts?</li>
+  <li>How can we apply such technologies to steer communities towards improving their well-being and mitigate conflicts?</li>
 </ol>